Influence of nuclear interactions in polyethylene range compensators for carbon-ion radiotherapy: Abstract

 \section{Abstract}

-\begin{description} \item[Purpose] A recent study suggested that polyethylene (PE) range compensators would cause extra carbon-ion attenuation by 0.45\%/cm due to limitations in water equivalence.
-The present study aims to assess its influence on tumor dose in carbon-ion radiotherapy. \item[Methods] Carbon-ion radiation was modeled to be composed of primary carbon ions and secondary particles.
-For these components, tumor dose fraction and relative biological effectiveness (RBE) were estimated at a reference depth in the middle of spread-out Bragg peak.
-The PE effect was estimated for clinical carbon-ion beams and was partially tested by experiment.
-The two-component model was integrated into a treatment-planning system, with which the PE effect on tumor dose was investigated in two clinical cases. \item[Results] The fluence and clinical attenuation coefficients for dose decrease per polyethylene thickness were estimated to be 0.1\%--0.3\%/cm and 0.2\%--0.4\%/cm, depending on energy and modulation of clinical carbon-ion beams.
-In the treatment-planning study, the effect on RBE-weighted dose to tumor was typically 1\% reduction. \item[Conclusions] The model calculation showed that the extra attenuation of carbon ions by PE range shift was reasonably moderated in RBE-weighted dose for clinical carbon-ion beams.
-The PE range compensators would not cause serious dose errors in clinical practice of carbon-ion radiotherapy, compared to other perturbation effects involved in treatment planning, beam delivery, and clinical response. \end{description}
+\begin{description} \item[Purpose] A recent study revealed that polyethylene (PE) would cause extra carbon-ion attenuation per range shift by 0.45\%/cm due to compositional differences in nuclear interactions.
+The present study aims to assess the influence of PE range compensators on tumor dose in carbon-ion radiotherapy. \item[Methods] Carbon-ion radiation was modeled to be composed of primary carbon ions and secondary particles, for each of which the dose and the relative biological effectiveness (RBE) were estimated at a tumor depth in the middle of spread-out Bragg peak.
+Assuming exponential behavior for attenuation and yield of these components with depth, the PE effect on dose was calculated for clinical carbon-ion beams and was partly tested by experiment.
+The two-component model was integrated into a treatment-planning system and the PE effect was estimated in two clinical cases. \item[Results] The attenuation per range shift by PE was 0.1\%--0.3\%/cm in dose and 0.2\%--0.4\%/cm in RBE-weighted dose, depending on energy and range-modulation width.
+This translates into reduction of RBE-weighted dose by up to 3\% in extreme cases.
+In the treatment-planning study, however, the effect on RBE-weighted dose to tumor was typically within 1\% reduction. \item[Conclusions] The extra attenuation of primary carbon ions in PE was partly compensated by increased secondary particles for tumor dose.
+In practical situations, the PE range compensators would normally cause only marginal errors as compared to intrinsic uncertainties in treatment planning, patient setup, beam delivery, and clinical response. \end{description}

 \keywords{range compensator, treatment planning, nuclear interactions, tissue equivalency, heavy ions}